Windows Performance Counters (im_winperfcount)

 Counter

-This directive specifies the name of the performance counter to collect, such as \Memory\Available Bytes.
-You can specify the Counter directive multiple times to collect different counters.
 Execute typeperf -q to list the available counters.
-See the typeperf command reference on Microsoft Learn.
+Refer to the typeperf command reference on Microsoft Learn.

 CounterIndividual

-This directive is similar to the Counter directive but supports wildcards (* to match zero or more characters and ? to match a single character), such as \Battery Status(*)\Remaining Capacity.
-Wildcards allow you to collect all performance counters matching the pattern you specify.
-For example, specify \Process(note*)\% Processor Time to collect the % processor time of all process names starting with "note".
+Similar to the Counter directive, but expands wildcards into a list of matching performance counters.
 There is no limit to the number of performance counters you can collect with this directive.
 However, if counters exceed 100, a warning is logged in the NXLog Agent log file.
-You can specify the CounterIndividual directive multiple times to collect different counters.
+You can specify the CounterIndividual directive multiple times to collect different performance counters.

 Optional directives